danielsaidi/nextra/README.md

 	Blog:			http://danielsaidi.wordpress.com
 	Twitter:		http://twitter.com/danielsaidi

-Contributions to NExtra are more than welcome.
-If you build something that you wish to share, fix a bug, improve a unit test etc. just send me a pull request requests via GitHub or simply attach your code in a regular e-mail.
+Contributions to this project are more than welcome.
+If you build the next great feature, fix a bug, improve a unit test etc., just send me a pull request or get in touch.